AbdulazizAbdi/ToyProblems/README.md

 ## Instructions. ##

-Fork the repository and clone it to your local system using the SSH code provided.
+**Fork** the repository and **clone** it to your local system using the **SSH code/key** provided.
-The repositories constains three Javascript files alongside this read me named, grade.js, salary.js and speed.js.
+The repository constains three Javascript files alongside this read me named, grade.js, salary.js and speed.js.